Yemen's Houthis seize central Aden district, presidential site

 The Houthis and their supporters swept into the heart of Aden despite an eight-day air campaign led by Riyadh trying to stem their advances and ultimately return Hadi to power.

-Although the Saudi air strikes have had little apparent impact on halting the Houthi advance, a senior U.S. military official in Washington played down the possibility that Saudi Arabia would send in ground forces.

-“I don’t think they’re going to do that.
-I think they are arraying their forces along their border to prevent a Houthi incursion,” the official told a group of reporters, speaking on condition of anonymity.
-“They’re postured defensively.”

-By midday on Thursday the Houthis were in control of Aden’s Crater neighborhood, deploying tanks and foot patrols through its otherwise empty streets after heavy fighting in the morning.
+By midday on Thursday they were in control of Crater neighborhood, deploying tanks and foot patrols through its otherwise empty streets after heavy fighting in the morning.

 It was the first time fighting on the ground had reached so deeply into central Aden.
 Crater is home to the local branch of Yemen’s central bank and many commercial businesses.